andreasabel/inCode/entry/introduction-to-singletons-3.md

         prev Locked = Closed
     ```

-    Try to manually promote this instance for `DoorState` to the type level:
+    Can you manually promote this instance for `DoorState` to the type level?

     ``` {.haskell}
     -- source: https://github.com/mstksg/inCode/tree/master/code-samples/singletons/Door3.hs#L198-L207